 Olivier is a recognized telecom and technology expert.
 Olivier founded Actility, IoT solution provider, in 2010.
 Prior to Actility, Olivier founded NetCentrex, a leading provider of VoIP infrastructure for service providers, and then became CTO of Comverse after the acquisition of NetCentrex in 2006.
 Olivier is a recognized thought leader in Telecoms and Energy markets.
 He is the author of several books on networking technology, VoIP, M2M, Internet of Things (IoT) and the Smart Grid.
 Olivier graduated from Ecole Polytechnique.

-Mike Mulica, CEO of Actility, has long been intrigued with the nexus of mobile communications, the internet and globally scaled industry solutions.
+Mike Mulica has long been intrigued with the nexus of mobile communications, the internet and globally scaled industry solutions.
 Mike is a mobile and internet industry veteran, playing a foundational role in pioneering the Mobile Internet and has led many highly successful companies and product introductions across the globe.
 At Actility, Mike has overall operational responsibilities for the company’s global mission, to connect objects across every imaginable vertical solution through the deployment of its Thingpark™ platform.

 Matthieu Baret is a Partner in the Growth Capital team working primarily in the telecoms/media, software and digital sector.